-Specifically, \textcite[Theorem~2.2]{Howard:2001a} show the following bound on the shortest path lengths in a homogeneous Poisson point process.
-Let $\cL_\lambda(x,y)$ denote the power-weighted shortest path length from $x \in \reals^d$ to $y \in \reals^d$ through random nodes in a homogeneous Poisson point process $\cH_\lambda$ of intensity $\lambda > 0$.
+Specifically, \textcite[Theorem~2.2]{Howard:2001a} establish a bound on the shortest path lengths in a homogeneous Poisson point process.
+Recall that $\cL_\lambda(x,y)$ denotes the power-weighted shortest path length from $x \in \reals^d$ to $y \in \reals^d$ through random nodes in a homogeneous Poisson point process $\cH_\lambda$ of intensity $\lambda > 0$.